-- Repetitive movements – Work, lifestyle, and certain sports activities (golf) put extra stress on the spine, especially the lower back, and cause further weakening of the discs.
+- Repetitive Movements – Frequent bending, twisting, lifting, and other similar activities without breaks and proper stretching can leave the discs damaged.
+Work, lifestyle, and certain sports activities (golf) put extra stress on the spine, especially the lower back, and cause further weakening of the discs.

-- Injury – Any trauma on the spine wears a risk of disc damage.
+- Traumatic Injury – Commonly occurs when lifting while bent at the waist, rather than lifting with the legs while the back is straight.
+Any trauma on the spine wears a risk of disc damage.

-- Genetics – researches have showed that there are some genes that are more commonly present in individuals with disc degeneration
+- Genetics – researches have shown that there are some genes that are more commonly present in individuals with disc degeneration

-Herniated disc symptoms may vary depending on the location of the herniation and severity of the injury.
+Herniated disk symptoms may vary depending on the location of the herniation and severity of the injury.
 If the injury is minimal, little or no pain will be felt.
 If the disc

 Pain may radiate to the arm or leg if significant nerve impingement has occurred.
 Example of this kind of pain is sciatica, which is caused by a herniated disc in the lumbar spine.

 - Altered reflexes